betterscientificsoftware/bssw.io/CuratedContent/BloggersWorthFollowing.md

-# Scientific Software Bloggers Worth Following
+# Scientific Software Bloggers and Podcasts Worth Following

 <!--- deck text start --->
-A number of bloggers write frequently and thoughtfully about issues related to "better scientific software".
+A number of bloggers and podcasts frequently and thoughtfully about issues related to "better scientific software".
 You may want to follow some of them.
 <!--- deck text end --->

 #### Contributed by [David Bernholdt](http://github.com/bernhold "David Bernholdt")
-#### Publication date: October 23, 2020
+#### Publication date: February 19, 2021

 ## Daniel S. Katz's Blog
 Resource information | Details